 The time needed to complete and file these forms will vary depending on individual circumstances.
-The estimated average time for filing Form 943 is: Recordkeeping 9 hr., 34 min.; Learning about the law or the form 22 min.; Preparing the form 1 hr., 28 min.; Copying, assembling, and sending the form to the IRS 16 min.
-The estimated average time for filing Form 943-A is: Recordkeeping 8 hr., 22 min.; Learning about the law and the form, 6 min.; Preparing and sending the form to the IRS 14 min.
+The estimated average time for Form 943 is: Recordkeeping 9 hr., 34 min.; Learning about the law or the form 22 min.; Preparing the form 1 hr., 28 min.; Copying, assembling, and sending the form to the IRS 16 min.
+The estimated average time for Form 943-A is: Recordkeeping 8 hr., 22 min.; Learning about the law or the form 6 min.; Preparing and sending the form to the IRS 14 min.
+The estimated average time for Form 943-V is 20 min.
 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 You can write to the Tax Forms Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
 DO NOT send the tax form to this address.
 Instead, see Where to file on page 1.